 Method

-A satisfactory way to peel out the skins of almonds is using soaking them in luke heat water.
-This makes it quicker and doesn’t affect the badams taste.
+A satisfactory way to peel the skins of almonds is using soak them in lukewarm water.
+This makes it quicker and doesn’t affect the badams’ taste.
 Once the almonds are peeled, location them in a separate bowl.
-Next, grind the almonds in a grinder coarsely and set them apart.
-Firstly add the sugar and water in a conventional Indian kadhai with a thick bottom, and permit the sugar to mix in.
+Next, grind the almonds in a grinder coarsely and set them aside.
+Firstly, add the sugar and water in a conventional Indian kadhai with a thick bottom, and permit the sugar to mix in.